Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

     ```
     terraform init
     ```
-- (optional) plan you infrastructure to see what will be actually deployed:
+- (Optional) plan you infrastructure to see what will be actually deployed:

      ```
     terraform plan
     ```
-- deploy the infrastructure (you will have to confirm it with typing in yes):
+- Deploy the infrastructure (you will have to confirm it with typing in yes):

     ```
     terraform apply
     ```
-- the deployment takes a few minutes. the output should be similar to the below screenshot:
+- The deployment takes a few minutes. the output should be similar to the below screenshot:

         screenshot